-6. A description of the site, sufficient to enable the underground facility operator to accurately determine the location and boundaries of the site.
-The excavator shall utilize as many of the following methods as are necessary to ensure that the underground facility operator can accurately identify the site:
+6. A description of the site, sufficient to enable the operator to accurately determine the location and boundaries of the site.
+The excavator shall utilize as many of the following methods as are necessary to ensure that the operator can accurately identify the site:

 ii.
-The block and lot of the site; and/or
+The block and lot of the site;

 iii.
-A description of any white perimeter markings the excavator has made in accordance with (c) below.
+A description of any white perimeter markings the excavator has made in accordance with (c) below; and/or iv.
+On large parcels of land where white paint is used, GPS coordinates may be used, in decimal degrees, to further aid in identifying the area of excavation.

-(c) Where appropriate to clearly identify the site of a planned excavation or demolition, an excavator or responsible contractor may choose to mark the perimeter of the site in white, prior to notifying the One-Call center.
-White perimeter marking is encouraged in order to minimize unnecessary marking and locating by the underground facility operators, for example to indicate small sites, nonlinear excavations, and spot excavations such as a soil borings, mailboxes, sign posts, or tree plantings.
+(c) Where appropriate, to clearly identify the site of a planned excavation or demolition, an excavator or responsible contractor may choose to mark the perimeter of the site in white, prior to notifying the One-Call center.
+White perimeter marking is encouraged in order to minimize unnecessary marking and locating by the operators, for example to indicate small sites, nonlinear excavations, and spot excavations such as soil borings, mailboxes, sign posts, or tree plantings.